brunodrugowick/microservices-flowershop/README.md

   - RECEIVED: order created on the `storefront` microservice.
   - SUPPLIER_ORDER_CREATED: order incremented with information from the `supplier` microservice.
   - CARRIER_VOUCHER_CREATED: order incremented with information from the `carrier` microservice.
+- Integrates with the authentication server.
+- Forwards authentication headers to other microservices with a RequestInterceptor bean.

 ### Supplier